microsoft/qio-samples/samples/self-avoiding-path/README.md

 - [Jupyter Notebook (step-by-step walkthrough)](./self-avoiding-path.ipynb)
 - [Python script (barebones annotations)](./self-avoiding-path.py)

-A html file of the Jupyter notebook is attached for improved readability:
+A html file of the Jupyter notebook is attached for improved readability of the equations (tables aren't rendered correctly, however):

 - [Html page (more readable format than Jupyter Notebook)](./self-avoiding-path.html)